-- Records may be released if all personally-identifiable information has been redacted, as long as the school/college has made a reasonable determination that a student's identity is not personally identifiable, whether through single or multiple releases, and taking into account other reasonably available information. - See October 19, 2004 Letter to Robin Parker, available online at: http://www2.ed.gov/policy/gen/guid/fpco/ferpa/library/unofmiami.html -- "If, because of other records that have been released, the redaction of names, identification numbers, and dates and times of incidents is not sufficient to prevent the identification of a student involved in a disciplinary proceeding including, but not limited to, student victims and student witnesses, then FERPA prohibits the University from having a policy or practice of releasing the information as such.
-The University either must remove or redact all of the information in the education record that would make a student's identity easily traceable or refuse to release the requested education record at all
+· See October 19, 2004 Letter to Robin Parker, available online at: //policy/gen/guid/fpco/ferpa/library/unofmiami.html -- "If. because of other records that have been released, the redaction of names identification numbers, and dates and times of incidents is not sufficient to prevent the identification of a student involved in a disciplinary proceeding, including, but not limited to, student victims and student witnesses, the prohibits the University from having a policy or practice of releasing the information as such.
+The University either must on in the education record that would make a student's identity easily traceable or refuse to release the requested education record at all.